 Recently we got a question from a foreigner.
-She was wondering if she could take any legal action against her Korean ex-employee who harassed her by stating false information about her and telling the customers not to do a business with her.
+She was wondering if she could take any legal action against her Korean ex-employee who harassed her by spreading false information about her and telling the customers not to do a business with her.

-From a perspective of Korean Criminal law, currently there is no general law on regulating the harassment or stalking.
+From a perspective of Korean Criminal law, currently there is no general legislation on regulating the harassment or stalking.
 The respective laws have its own regulations on which behavior constitutes a certain crime and what remedies the harassed party is entitled to seek.

 Generally speaking, a person who defamed another by publicly alleging facts (false or even true) shall be punished by imprisonment or imprisonment without prison labor for not more than 2 years or by a fine not exceeding five million won according to Criminal Act of South Korea.